charmed-kubernetes/kubernetes-docs/pages/k8s/logging.md

 ## Cluster logs with Graylog

-The recommended way to retrive logs from your cluster is to use a combination of **Elasticsearch**, **Graylog** and **Filebeat**.
+The recommended way to retrieve logs from your cluster is to use a combination of **Elasticsearch**, **Graylog** and **Filebeat**.
 These provide a dashboard from which you can monitor both machine-level and cluster-level logs.
 See the [quickstart guide][quickstart] for more details on installing **Charmed Kubernetes**.

 ### Installation

-You can install **Charmed Kubernetes** with Graylog logging using the Juju bundle along with the following overlay file ([download it here][logging-egf-overlay]):
+You can install **Charmed Kubernetes** with Graylog logging using the **Juju** bundle along with the following overlay file ([download it here][logging-egf-overlay]):